BDC Hamburger Icon

 Become more flexible and adaptable.

 Entrepreneurial adaptability manifests in multiple ways.
-Keep your internal monologue positive and encouraging, always remembering to be your own biggest cheerleader.
+Keep your internal monologue positive and encouraging, and always remember to be your own biggest cheerleader.
 Invest in becoming more creative and open-minded to find innovative solutions to problems.
 Take care of yourself physically, mentally and emotionally so you can bring your fully energized self to work each day, ready to tackle complex problems.

-Build – and utilize – your network.
+Build and utilize your network.

 The business world thrives on networking; it fosters new ideas, increases audience reach and opens doors to new opportunities.
 Building your network takes effort.
 Always be prepared with an elevator pitch for your business, and keep business cards handy.
 Attend events at your local chamber of commerce, professional associations and even virtual conferences to meet other industry leaders.
 Volunteer in your community to meet potential customers and connect with other local businesses.